-- (4) Records Retention.
-In accordance with Brown Act 54957.5, planning group records must be retained for public review.
-City staff will establish a records retention schedule and method for collection and storage of materials that will be utilized by all planning groups. - Section 3.
+- Section 3.
 It shall be the duty of a recognized community planning group and its members to periodically seek community-wide understanding of and participation in the planning and implementation process as specified in Article II, Section 1 of this Policy.
-The planning group shall give due consideration to all responsible community attitudes insofar as these are deemed to be in the best long-range interest of the community at large. - Section 4.
-It shall be the duty of a recognized community planning group to maintain a current, up-to-date roster of the names, terms, and category/qualifications of planning group members in its possession, and to forward the current roster, as well as any updates, to the City.
-The planning group must also submit to the City, by the end of March each year, an annual report of accomplishments for the past calendar year and anticipated objectives for the coming year related to the duties enumerated in Article II, Section 1 of this Policy.
+The community planning group shall give due consideration to all responsible community attitudes insofar as these are deemed to be in the best longrange interest of the community at large. - Section 4.
+It shall be the duty of a recognized community planning group to maintain a current, up-to-date roster of the names, terms, and category/qualifications of elected and appointed planning group members in its possession, and to forward the current roster, as well as any updates, to the City.
+The community planning group must also submit to the City, by the end of March each year, an annual report of accomplishments for the past calendar year and anticipated objectives for the coming year related to the duties enumerated in Article II, Section 1 of this Policy.
 Rosters and annual reports constitute disclosable records under the Brown Act. - Section 5.
 A recognized community planning group may develop a policy for financial contributions from the citizens of the community for the purposes of furthering the efforts of the planning group to promote understanding and participation in the planning process.
-However, no membership dues shall be required and no fee may be charged as a condition of attendance at any planning group meeting.
-All contributions must be voluntarily made, and no official planning group correspondence may be withheld based on any individual's desire to not make a voluntary contribution. - Section 6.
-It shall be the duty of each recognized community planning group member to attend an orientation training session administered by the City as part of planning group and individual member indemnification pursuant to Ordinance No. O-17086 NS entitled "An Ordinance Providing for Legal Representation to and Indemnification of Community Planning Committees Against Claims for Damages," as discussed further in Article X, Section 1, and any future amendments thereto.
+However, no membership dues shall be required and no fee may be charged as a condition of attendance at any community planning group meeting.
+All contributions must be voluntarily made, and no official community planning group correspondence may be withheld based on any individual's desire to not make a voluntary contribution. - Section 6.
+It shall be the duty of each newly-elected recognized community planning group member to attend an orientation training session administered by the City as part of planning group and individual member indemnification pursuant to Ordinance No. O-19883 NS 17086 NS entitled "An Ordinance Providing for Legal Representation to and Indemnification of Community Planning Committees Against Claims for Damages," as discussed further in Article X, Section 1, and any future amendments thereto.
+If it is not possible for the new member to attend the training session as required by O-19883, then the member shall successfully complete the online orientation training.

-It shall be the duty of the City to offer at least two orientation sessions each year as well as topic-specific sessions intended to advance the knowledge of planning group members in subjects within the scope of responsibilities of recognized community planning groups.
-Newly seated planning group members must complete an orientation training session within 12 months of being elected or appointed to a planning group, or the member will become ineligible to serve.
+It shall be the duty of the City to offer at least onetwo orientation sessionsfollowing the March elections each year as well as topic-specific sessions intended to advance the knowledge of planning group members in subjects within the scope of responsibilities of recognized community planning groupsthroughout the year.
+Additionally, the City will maintain the availability of an online training session that meets the requirements of O-19883 NS in the event a newly-seated member is unable to attend the scheduled orientation session, or in the event that a new member is seated through a special election or in a month other than March.

+Newly-seated planning group members must complete an orientation training session within 12 months 60 days of being elected or appointed to a planning group, or the member will become ineligible to serve.

-ARTICLE VII Planning Group Officers
+ARTICLE VII - Planning Group Officers

 Section 1.
 The officers of a recognized community planning group shall be elected from and by the members of the planning group.
-Said officers shall consist of a Chairperson, Vice Chairperson and Secretary and, by policy, a planning group's bylaws may include such other officers as the planning group may deem necessary.
-Further duties of the officers may be defined in planning group bylaws.
+Said officers shall consist of a Chairperson, Vice Chairperson and Secretary and, by policy, a community planning group's bylaws may include such other officers as the planning group may deem_necessary.
+Further duties of the officers may be defined in community planning group bylaws.